Kingsley Holgate takes to the road to promote transfrontier conservation

 The expedition not only focused on tourism and investment opportunities alone but also on humanitarian activities.

-Known as the Boundless Southern Africa Expedition, the four-month long expedition aims to create maximum awareness about the tourism and investment opportunities in the seven Transfrontier Conservation Areas (TFCAs), ahead of the 2010 World Cup tournament.
+In 2009, Kingsley Holgate of National Geographic Travel embarked on a four-month long journey, known as the Boundless Southern Africa Expedition.
+The 10 000km expedition had the aim of creating maximum awareness about the tourism and investment opportunities in the seven Transfrontier Conservation Areas (TFCAs), ahead of the 2010 World Cup tournament.
 The seven TFCAs are:

 In 2005, the ministers of tourism of the nine SADC countries of Angola, Botswana, Lesotho, Mozambique, Namibia, South Africa, Swaziland, Zambia and Zimbabwe, endorsed a TFCA development strategy for 2010 and beyond.
-The strategy's main objective is to increase the tourism potential of southern Africa by consolidating marketing, infrastructure development and investment promotion efforts of the Transfrontier Conservation Area (TFCA) initiatives.
+The strategy's main objective was to increase the tourism potential of southern Africa by consolidating marketing, infrastructure development and investment promotion efforts of the Transfrontier Conservation Area (TFCA) initiatives.

-- One Net One Life” distribution of mosquito nets in malaria-prevalent TFCAs to pregnant mothers and children under five
+- One Net One Life - the distribution of mosquito nets to pregnant mothers and children under five in malaria-prevalent TFCAs

-- Teaching on the Edge” project which will focus on the donation of mobile libraries to rural schools around the Transfrontier Parks
+- Teaching on the Edge- a project which focused on the donation of mobile libraries to rural schools around the Transfrontier Parks

-- Right to Sight” Campaign where reading glasses will be distrib- uted to the poor sighted.
+- Right to Sight Campaign - where reading glasses were distributed to the poor sighted

 - The soccer fields in certain areas were upgraded and soccer balls were distributed.
 Soccer matches were organized in each community to raise awareness about the 2010 Soccer World Cup